Author: Craig Neil

 Eilean Glas is arguably the biggest draw for most tourists as it’s located on an incredibly scenic promontory where you can often see seals and dolphins playing in the sea.

-As well as being one of Scotland’s remotest lighthouses, Eilean Glas lighthouse was the first to be built in the Outer Hebrides, with the very first light illuminating the treacherous waters all the way back in 1789.
+As well as being one of Scotland’s remotest lighthouses, the Eilean Glas lighthouse was the first to be built in the Outer Hebrides, with the very first light illuminating the treacherous waters all the way back in 1789.

 This initial tower was rebuilt in 1824 as the 98-foot red and white lighthouse we see today, which is now unmanned and remotely controlled by the Northern Lighthouse Board in Edinburgh.